johnfmorton/craft-entry-editor-links/README.md

 See the [Overview](#overview) section for more information.

 The screenshot below is an example of how my blog looks to me when I'm logged into Craft CMS.
-I can click the pencil icon to edit the entry.
+A pencil icon link allows me to quickly jump to entry's edit page in the control panel.

 ![screenshot.png](screenshot.png)